GRESB/tableau-server/README.md

 Several Tableau Server components run an Apache Thrift server.
 These components also establish trust based on IPs.
-When IPs change some components stop communicating with each other.
+When IPs change, some components stop communicating with each other.
-While this situation as not yet resulted in downtime for us, because the server keeps serving requests, the availability is reduced.
+While this situation has not yet resulted in downtime for us, because the server keeps serving requests, the availability is reduced.